 Judging

-The western pleasure event should be judged on the degree to which a horse exhibits the following criteria:
+Before judging a western pleasure class, a judge should be familiar with each association’s rules and regulations as they may differ from one another.
+Most associations judge western pleasure classes on the degree to which a horse exhibits the following criteria:

 - Broke and quiet